Chariot racing: Horses

 The horses, too, could become celebrities; they were purpose-bred and were trained relatively late, from 5 years old.
 The Romans favoured particular native breeds from Hispania and north Africa.
-One of Diocles' horses, named Cotynus, raced with him in various teams 445 times, alongside Abigeius, a treasured "trace" horse.
+One of Diocles's horses, named Cotynus, raced with him in various teams 445 times, alongside Abigeius, a treasured "trace" horse.
 A chariot's "trace" horses partly pulled the chariot and partly guided it, as flankers to the central pair, who were yoked to the chariot and provided both speed and power.
 A left-side trace horse's steady performance could mean the difference between victory and disaster; mares were thought the steadiest.
 Left-side trace horses were the closest to the spina, and are most likely to be named in the race record.
 Another key performer in a standard quadriga race was the right-hand yoke-horse.
-Celebrity horses named in Diocles' extraordinary record of 445 races and more than 100 wins in a year include Pompeianus, Lucidus and Galata.
+Celebrity horses named in Diocles's extraordinary record of 445 races and more than 100 wins in a year include Pompeianus, Lucidus and Galata.